 This very simple-to-make version with spinach is lovely and light.
 The spinach must be just blanched to maintain some texture and bright colour.
-The raisins add a lovely pop of sweetness that offsets the sourness of the yoghurt and the spices are mild.
-I like to serve this on a crudité platter with vegetables, but traditionally it is served with bread like pita or lavash.
+The raisins add a lovely pop of sweetness that offsets the sourness of the yoghurt, and the spices are mild.
+I like to serve this on a crudité platter with vegetables, but traditionally, it is served with bread like pita or lavash.
 This dip is super healthy, it uses yoghurt instead of the heavy cream or mayo-based dips, and contains nutritious vegetables, perfect for those New Year's resolutions.

-Greg and Lucy Malouf have travelled across the Middle East extensively, publishing several specialized cookbooks along their journey.
+Greg and Lucy Malouf have travelled the Middle East extensively, publishing several specialized cookbooks along their journey.
 This cookbook is one of my favourites, a thick volume filled with amazing recipes, like this one, and photographs.
 This cookbook will make you want to get out to the closest Mediterranean store (or on Amazon) and order a pantry full of new ingredients for this cuisine.
-I have cooked a few, definitely not enough, recipes from this book and each is spectacular.
+I have cooked a few, definitely not enough, recipes from this book; each is spectacular.
 I need to complete the collection of their cookbooks, oh I wish I had a larger cookbook budget.
 This book is for those who are looking for spectacular Middle Eastern cuisine

-For more delicious recipes from this cookbook click here.
+For more delicious recipes from this cookbook, click here.

 Ingredients: